- Target Muscle Group

-- Set up for the reverse bench press by setting the weight of the bar rack (if it's adjustable) and adding the weight plates you want to use.
+- Set up for the reverse grip bench press by setting the height of the bench rack (if it's adjustable) and adding the weight plates you want to use.

 - Take the bar off the rack.
-Slowly lower the bar straight down to the middle of your chest.
-Don't let the bar touch your chest!
+Slowly lower the bar straight down to the middle of your chest, but don't let the bar touch your chest.

 - Pause, then slowly raise the bar back up.
 Do not lock your elbows out or rest at the top and go straight back into your next rep.

-- Repeat this process for your desire reps.
+- Repeat this process for your desired reps.

 - Keep your feet firmly planted on the floor.
-Your feet provide the stabilization for the lift, if you hold them up or flap them around you're move likely to lose balance.
+Your feet provide the stabilization for the lift, if you hold them up or move them around you're more likely to lose balance.